 Directx vs OpenGL vs Vulkan API Which is Better Overall?:- A gamer plays a game well, but game development appears a tricky thing to them because of so many things in it.

 When it comes to development for consoles, developers have single hardware for a particular brand (PlayStation, Nintendo, Xbox, etc): single processor, single graphics card, a particular or same memory, same control input system, and other identical hardware components.

-In PC, game development faces a thousand number of problems such as the difference in the hardware configuration of each machine, the difference in the graphics card, processor, motherboard, input devices, graphics memory, etc. which made it a task like climbing a mountain without legs.
+In PC, game development faces a thousand problems such as the difference in the hardware configuration of each machine, the difference in the graphics card, processor, motherboard, input devices, graphics memory, etc. which made it a task like climbing a mountain without legs.

 This is why, developers move more likely toward gaming consoles because of their capable hardware, very fewer chances of piracy, and programmer and developers have direct access to the internal hardware while programming their software.